Bluestone8/Deep-Q-Learning/README.md

-# Phi-Trading: Deep Reinforcement Learning for Cryptocurrency Trading
+# Deep Reinforcement Learning for Cryptocurrency Trading

 A comprehensive collection of deep reinforcement learning models for algorithmic trading on cryptocurrency markets, specifically focused on ETH/KRW trading using Korean exchange APIs.